massix/chaos-monkey/README.md

     spec:
       serviceAccountName: chaosmonkey
 ```

+## A note on CRD
+The CRD defines multiple versions of the APIs (at the moment two versions are supported:
+`v1alpha1` and `v1`).
+You should **always** use the latest version available (`v1`), but
+there is a conversion endpoint in case you are still using the older version of the API.

+The only caveat is that if you **need** to use the conversion Webhook, you **must** install the
+chaosmonkey in a namespace named `chaosmonkey` and create a service named `chaos-monkey`
+for it.

+If in doubt, do not use the older version of the API.

 ## Configuration
 There are some configurable parts of the ChaosMonkey (on top of what the [CRD](./crds/chaosmonkey-configuration.yaml)